Ethics

 Ethnic Newswatch

-Ethnic Newswatch is a current resource of full-text newspapers, magazines and journals of the ethnic and minority press, providing researchers access to essential, often overlooked perspectives.
-The database now also contains Ethnic Newswatch: A History, which provides historical coverage of Native American, African American and Hispanic American periodicals from 1959-1989.
+Ethnic NewsWatch features newspapers, magazines, and journals of the ethnic and minority press, providing researchers access to essential, often overlooked perspectives.
+This database also contains Ethnic NewsWatch: A History, which provides historical coverage of Native American, African American, and Hispanic American periodicals from 1959-1989.

 Log in